 The Cerberus FTP Server IP Manager allows an administrator to selectively allow or deny access to the FTP server based upon IP address.
-The IP manager functions in one of two policy modes, either denying any IP addresses listed from logging into Cerberus FTP Server, or only allowing IP addresses listed to log in.
-The policy mode is controlled by a radio button at the bottom of the tab page titled "General."
+The IP manager functions in one of two policy modes, either denying any IP addresses listed from logging into Cerberus FTP Server (functioning as a Blacklist), or only allowing IP addresses listed to log in (a Whitelist).
+The policy mode is controlled by a radio button at the bottom of the "General" tab page.